Alexander Rodnyansky: Cinema and TV Series

-In 2014 Leviathan directed by Andrey Zvyagintsev and produced by Alexander Rodnyansky premiered in competition of 67th Cannes Film Festival.
-The Guardian called the film "a new Russian masterpiece" while IndieWire gave it an "A+".
-The Leviathan won the award for The Best Screenplay and was picked up for US distribution by Sony Classics.Leviathan won the Best Film Award at the BFI London Film Festival and the Best Foreign Language Film award at the 72nd Golden Globe Awards.
-It was also nominated for an Academy Award for Best Foreign Film.
-Leviathan was also nominated for BAFTA as The Best Film not in the English language and an Independent Spirit Award as The Best International Film.
+In 2014 Leviathan directed by Andrey Zvyagintsev and produced by Alexander Rodnyansky premiered in competition of 2014 Cannes Film Festival.
+The Guardian called the film "a new Russian masterpiece", while IndieWire gave it an "A+".
+Leviathan won the award for The Best Screenplay and was picked up for US distribution by Sony Classics.

+Leviathan won the Best Film Award at the BFI London Film Festival and the Best Foreign Language Film award at the 72nd Golden Globe Awards.
+It was also nominated for an Best Foreign Language Film Award at the 87th Academy Awards.
+Leviathan was also nominated for BAFTA Award for Best Film Not in the English Language and an Independent Spirit Award for Best International Film.

+In 2016 The Duelist directed by Aleksey Mizgirev and produced by Alexander Rodnyansky was screened at the 2016 Toronto International Film Festival.

 In 2016 Alexander Rodnyansky was invited to the Jury of the Caméra d'Or program of the Cannes Film Festival.
 In June 2016 he became the member of The Academy of Motion Picture Arts and Sciences.

-In 2017 Loveless directed by Andrey Zvyagintsev and produced by Alexander Rodnyansky premiered in competition of the 70th Cannes Film Festival.
+In 2017 Loveless directed by Andrey Zvyagintsev and produced by Alexander Rodnyansky premiered in competition of the 2017 Cannes Film Festival.
 Loveless won the Jury Prize at Cannes. and The Best Film Award at BFI London Film Festival.
-In September 2017 the Russian Oscar committee nominated Loveless as a Russian entry into the Oscar race.
+In September 2017 the Russian Oscar committee nominated Loveless as a Russian entry into the Oscar race for Academy Award for Best Foreign Language Film at the 90th Academy Awards and was nominated in final shortlist.
 Another film produced by Alexander Rodnyansky – Requiem for Mrs. J directed by Bojan Vuletić was nominated by Serbia as their entry into the Oscar race.

 In 2018 The Man Who Surprised Everyone, directed by Aleksey Chupov and Natasha Merkulova and produced by Alexander Rodnyansky premiered at the 75th Venice International Film Festival.
 It won the Best Actress Award at the Horizons (Orizzonti) section.